Welcome to the Ultrafast Atomic, Molecular & Plasma Research Group at UCF!

 Free-electron lasers deliver very bright x-ray pulses of femtosecond durations.
 X-rays can access the most inner shell of light atomic element, making the spectral features atomic-species specific.
 The subsequent ionization and excitation processes are also unique phenomena in photointeraction.
 We develop core-hole spectroscopy and investigate charge dynamics induced by core- and inner-shell ionization and their secondary processes.
 Experiments are carried out at large facilities off the UCF campus, typically with a collaboration with other institutes within or outside the US.

-- Main laser system: 1 micrometer wavelength, High average power (100W) and high repetition rate (200 kHz) ultrafast laser at 1 micrometer wavelength and <10fs pulse duration (Delivered in May 2021)
+- Main laser system: 1 micrometer wavelength, High average power (45W) and high repetition rate (200 kHz) fiber laser system at 1 micrometer wavelength and <10fs pulse duration (Delivered in May 2021)

 - Extreme ultraviolet laser of short pulse duration generated via high harmonic generation processes